snorm-dev/recipe-wizard/README.md

 # recipe-wizard
-Compile your shopping list from the recipes you want to make!
+Compile your grocery list from the recipes you want to make!